It was a busy and slightly confusing year for Drupal.

 In 2021, Drupal 8 reached the end of life.
 Meanwhile, D7 continued to be the most popular version of the CMS.
 And D9 celebrated its first birthday.
 In short: D8 died, D7 is even older and still very popular, while D9 is just beginning it’s short life.

-There’s a lot of reasons why this odd point in time exists, but the main thing to know about 2022 is this: if you want to stay in Drupal and you’re running D7, you need to move to D9 soon.
-Next year, D7 will reach end of life, meaning all of those sites running D7 (there are over 500,000 of them right now) will need to migrate or risk the perils of unsupported D7.
+There’s a lot of reasons why this odd point in time exists, but the main thing to know about this year is that, if you want to stay in Drupal and you’re running D7, you need to move to D9 soon.
+In 2023, D7 will reach end of life, meaning all of those sites running D7 (there are over 500,000 of them right now) will need to migrate or risk the perils of unsupported D7.
 Running an unsupported version of D7 poses a safety risk to your site and will likely be expensive to fix if something breaks.

 Now, no one’s migration out of D7 or D8 is the same.